scgywx/fooking/README.md

-fooking is game gateway, read clients message transfer to backend(fpm request), then send message(fpm response) to clients.
+fooking is game gateway.It transfers client's requests to backend and send responses back with fpm protocol.
-it like nginx, so nginx + fpm = http server(php), fooking + fpm = socket server(php).

-#features
+Just like Nginx, as building a http server with nginx and fpm, you can create a socket server with fooking.

+# features
-1 it's dynamic gateway server add.
+1 gateway server adding dynamicly.
-2 unique sessionid for per client.
+2 unique sessionid for each client.
 3 group broadcast(like redis's pub/sub).
 4 server status monitor.
-5 client event notify(onconnect and onclose).
+5 clients event notify(onconnect and onclose).
-6 you can use any language(php, python, etc...).
+6 all language supported(php, python, etc...).
 7 custom message protocol by lua.

-#client protocol
+# client protocol
-client protocol is client to fooking's message protocol, use header(bigend 4 bytes) + body,
+client protocol is the protocol use in clients to fooking,
-but you can custom message protocol by lua.
+default build up with 4 bytes header in bigend and body, But you can custom protocol with lua(reference script.lua).

-#backend protocol
+# backend protocol
-backend protocol is fooking to backend's message protocol, it use fastcgi, so you can any languages.
+backend protocol is the protocol use in fooking to backends, you can use any luanguage with support fastcgi.

-#getting started
+# getting started
-step 1
+this example is chat room, source code in example/chat
+## Step 1(download and compile)
    git clone https://github.com/scgywx/fooking.git
    cd {$FOOKING_PATH}
    make
-step 2
+## Step 2(start fooking router server)
    cd src
    ./fooking router.lua
-step 3
+## Step 3(start fooking gateway server)
    ./fooking config.lua

-#arch
+## Step 4(start php-fpm server)
+   service php-fpm start(if it was started please skip this step)
+## Step 5(test)
+   modify websocket server host and port in example/chat/index.html(search 'ws://')
+   open index.html in your browser and starting chat

+# arch
 ![image](http://static.oschina.net/uploads/space/2014/1209/222447_G7Ft_140911.jpg)